What do our kidneys do?

 Hypertension may be caused by the kidney’s inability to regulate blood pressure hormones.
 High blood pressure usually has no symptoms, which is why it’s crucial to get your blood pressure tested regularly.

 An electrolyte disorder means having too much or too little of essential electrolytes such sodium, potassium, calcium and magnesium.
-Such imbalances can happen following the loss of fluids through prolonged vomiting, diarrhea, or sweating.
-They can also be a sign of other underlying issues, such as kidney disease.
+Such imbalances can happen following the loss of fluids through prolonged vomiting, diarrhea or sweating.
+They can also be a sign of other underlying issues like kidney disease.